-OpenFOAM Implementation for The Study of Streamwise Vortex-Induced Vibration-Based Energy Harvester for Sensor Networks
+OpenFOAM Implementation for the Study of Streamwise Vortex-Induced Vibration-Based Energy Harvester for Sensor Networks

 Authors